Baking Tips: Are Your Bananas Too Ripe for Banana Bread?

 how old can bananas be for banana bread

 I can’t tell you how many times I’ve done this.
-I buy a bunch of whole bananas at the grocery store with the intention of enjoying a healthy snack or making smoothies all week.
-But life gets busy, and suddenly, those beautiful yellow bananas on my counter are covered in brown spots.
-Sometimes, they’re even speckled with black!
+I buy a bunch of bananas at the grocery store with every intention of enjoying a healthy snack or making smoothies all week.
+But life gets busy, and before I know it, those beautiful yellow bananas on my counter are covered in brown spots.
+Sometimes they’re even speckled with black.
 Yikes!

-Are you nodding while reading this because you’ve been there, too?
-Fear not!
-This doesn’t mean your fruit has gone to waste.
+Are you nodding along because you’ve been there, too?
+Don’t worry.
+Those spotty bananas haven’t gone to waste.

-In fact, overripe bananas are the best bananas for baking the most delicious and moist banana bread you’ve ever tasted.
+In fact, overripe bananas are exactly what you want for baking the most delicious, moist banana bread you’ve ever tasted.

 The Science Behind the Banana Ripening Process